-Over the course of five years during his time at the school he lead and inspired the school's fundraising efforts in his fundraising crusade for the Oxford Children's Hospital which he also inspired the sixth form and Didcot Girls' School to get on board.
-He raised over £11,000 with the St Birinus School community.
+Over the course of five years during his time at the school he lead and inspired the school's efforts in his fundraising crusade for the Oxford Children's Hospital which he also later inspired the sixth form, whilst studying for his A-Levels and Didcot Girls' School, to get on board.
+He raised nearly £15,000 combined with the two school communities.

 The school along with Andrew's name is displayed on a glass plaque of recognition inside the hospital's atrium with hundreds of others involved in raising significant sums of money in the building capital appeal for the Oxford Children's Hospital, which was officially opened by Her Majesty The Queen and His Royal Highness The Duke of Edinburgh in November 2008.

 "Andrew is an inspiring individual that has an admiring drive within.
 We first crossed paths at the British Citizen Awards in London and I was thrilled to have met such a motivational individual.
 Andrews personal achievements and accolades are nothing short of amazing and since meeting some of the other BCA holders I can definately say he is one of the most down to earth, humble people there is!" - Torron-Lee Dewar, Founder of The ADU Charity & BCA Medallist

 "I have only known Andrew personally for a short time but I have been aware of his brilliant work and charity for quite a few years now.
 At Sobell House we have benefited recently from two generous donations from Play 2 Give.
 Andrew is one of those special people who has had challenges in his own life but has used those challenges and his life experiences to help others.
 And thats why he is very special.
 I wish him well for the fantastic work he is yet to do.
 If you can support him in any way I ask you to do so." - Tim Wraith, Sobell House Hospice